arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 Two servers are connected via asynchronous replication.
 One of the servers is elected leader, and the other one is made a follower automatically.
 At startup, the two servers fight for leadership.
-The follower will automatically start replication from the master for all available databases, using the server-global replication introduced in 3.3.
+The follower will automatically start replication from the master for all available databases, using the server-level replication introduced in 3.3.

 When the master goes down, this is automatically detected by an agency